ofiwg/libfabric/man/fi_atomic.3.md

 buffers are to reflect the second operation acting on the results of the first.
 See [`fi_endpoint`(3)](fi_endpoint.3.html) for further details and message size restrictions.

+For providers that perform atomics in software (*e.g.* shm), the availability of FI_INT128/FI_UINT128 atomics depends on building the provider with a compiler and libraries that support 128-bit integers and atomics.

 # SEE ALSO